WebAssembly/binaryen/ts/README.md

 #### Run Tests
 The test suite is still in progress, migrating from `../test/binaryen.js/`.
-The new test suite uses the Node v26+ test runner.
+The new test suite uses the Node v22+ test runner.
 ```zsh
 $ npm run test
 ```

 #### Bundle
 TypeScript only compiles the source files to `./dist/`.
-After that we need a bundler to optimize and minify it into one giant JS file, which will then get processed with Emscripten’s build so that it can be used by consumers.
+After that we may need a bundler to optimize and minify it into a prepackaged file, which will be able to target different platforms so that it can be used by consumers.
-This will look a lot like AssemblyScript’s build process.

 TODO: more details